 The last part of this that is important is that if Farmer is this confident, they must like what they see in the draft.
 It is hard to imagine they would bet on Brian Hoyer totally and scouts at the Reese’s Senior Bowl were always looking at the quarterbacks throwing, so the expectation is they will draft one early.
 It would suggest they feel good about who they believe is going to be available when they pick.
 Hopefully, Farmer is right and this front office can deliver a great team for years to come.

-Topics: Cleveland Beowns
+Tags: Cleveland Beowns